erdum/erdum/README.md

 # I am Erdum (!PhD)

-I am a Software Developer by profession and an Electronics enthusiast interested in Aviation, STEM, and Motor Sports.
+I am a Software Developer by profession and an Electronics enthusiast interested in Aviation, STEM, Geopolitics, and Motor Sports.

 ## Find me on
 [![Linkedin Profile](https://skillicons.dev/icons?i=linkedin)](https://linkedin.com/in/erdum)